BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Run On: Old Laptop Computer (MacBook Air 2017 model with Grateful Dead sticker) Access Info: Password is at Safety Deposit Box
 ```
+As noted previously, please consider whether this letter should be specific or opaque, depending on the security of the locations where you're storing it.
+You may even need to have multiple versions of the letter: one for high-security locales (such as a safe), one for low-security locales (such as mom's bookshelf).

 ---

 [^1]: **What about the Wallets?** The term "wallet" has generally been horribly overloaded in the digital-asset space.
-Worse, the language discourages thinking about functional partition of different elements — such as partitioning key signing from transaction creation.
+Worse, that language discourages thinking about functional partition of different elements — such as partitioning key signing from transaction creation.
 This scenario thus avoids the term wallet, replacing its traditional usage with "transaction coordinator" and "signing device".
 The transaction coordinator is the software that creates transactions, manages signing, and sends the transaction.
 It's typically fully networked.
 The software used in this scenario is typically called the "Sparrow wallet", or a "software wallet", but it doesn't hold any keys in this example: it's a pure coordinator.
 Signing devices sign transactions that they're given, usually because they hold keys.
 The majority of signing devices, such as Ledger, Trezor, Keystone, and Passport have typically been called "hardware wallets".

 [^sca]: **Supply-Chain Attacks.** When possible, buy your products directly from the manufacturers, preferably at a store you can walk into.
 Thus, for example, it's optimal to buy an iPhone directly from the Apple Store.
 This reduces the odds that someone has modified the device before you received it.
 To reduce privacy dangers, you can also choose to pay for items with cash, a pre-loaded debit card, or some other means that keeps your personal information separate from the purchase.